Capital & Allocation Circles

 Tier-Based Pricing

-The seed round supports differentiated pricing by membership tier.
-Higher-tier members who contributed earlier or more deeply receive a lower price per token.
-The round stores a tierPricing map (e.g., FOUNDER at $0.003, NAVIGATOR at $0.004, EXPLORER at $0.006).
+The founding contribution round supports differentiated pricing by membership tier.
+Higher-tier members who contribute earlier or more deeply enter at a lower fully-diluted valuation (FDV).
+The round stores a tierPricing map driven by three FDV tiers: FOUNDER at $30M FDV (commitments $250K+), NAVIGATOR at $50M FDV ($100K–$250K), and EXPLORER at $75M FDV ($50K–$100K, where the $50K minimum-allocation lock applies).
 The CES production function from the Token Ecosystem ensures that balanced participation across token types is rewarded over single-token concentration.

 Retroactive Allocations

-The seed round can ingest historical investment data.
-Retroactive allocations are parsed, aggregated by investor, and batch-created with their original dates preserved.
+The founding contribution round can ingest historical contribution data.
+Retroactive allocations are parsed, aggregated by contributor, and batch-created with their original dates preserved.
 This allows pre-network contributions to be recognized within the formal vesting system.

-Investment clubs are user-created collectives that pool capital for specific investment strategies or opportunities within the network.
+Collective capital circles are user-created collectives that pool capital for specific allocation strategies or opportunities within the network.
 Any NAVIGATOR-tier (tier 3+) member can create one.

 Structure

-Each investment club is a holacracy circle with:
+Each collective capital circle is a holacracy circle with:

 - Circle type: